FabricMC/fabric-docs/versions/1.20.4/develop/blocks/first-block.md

 ## Adding Block Drops {#adding-block-drops}

-When breaking the block in survival, you may see that the block does not drop - you might want this functionality, however to make your block drop as an item on break you must implement its loot table - the loot table file should be placed in the `data/<mod id here>/loot_tables/blocks/` folder.
+When breaking the block in survival, you may see that the block does not drop - you might want this functionality, however to make your block drop as an item on break you must implement its loot table - the loot table file should be placed in the `data/mod-id/loot_tables/blocks/` folder.

 ::: info
 For a greater understanding of loot tables, you can refer to the [Minecraft Wiki - Loot Tables](https://minecraft.wiki/w/Loot_table) page.